There are only a limited number of places so early application is advisable.

-Due to the current situation, we will be looking to undertake these assessments in one of two ways:
+Due to the current situation, we will be looking to undertake these assessments may take place in one of two ways:

-On-site – If we can re-open before the end of the academic year, we will invite students in for an assessment day with the relevant programme area.
+On-site – We will invite students in for an assessment day with the relevant programme area.
 In this situation, we will ensure we follow the Government advice and guidelines around social distancing.

-Virtual – In the event we are not able to reopen, students will be sent a project to complete from home.
+Virtual – Students will be sent a project to complete from home.
 This will be relevant to their chosen area and will need to be submitted for marking within the given time frame.